witfyl-ravped/urbit-react-cookbook-2/Part2.md

 Book Name and ISBN are classified as metadata for each book.
 Since that's what we're looking to pull we know that we'll want to use the `@ud` for the word meta.

 The last note here is that we'll want a local variable of the library name to which this book belongs to help us add it to our state object in a following step.
 That's what `destinationLibrary` is.
 Finally we make an empty variable `comments` here so it is in scope of the function we'll use to push to our state.
-We'll use it in the next step:
+We'll use it in the next step.

+### Adding Comments to State

 ```